danmastrow/OutlookAppointmentScheduler/Readme.md

 [![Build Status](https://travis-ci.org/danmastrow/OutlookAppointmentScheduler.svg?branch=master)](https://travis-ci.org/danmastrow/OutlookAppointmentScheduler)
 ## Overview
 A Topshelf Service with a Windows Form GUI using Quartz Scheduler to automatically create and send Outlook bookings at specific times.
+The service reads from JSON files, that are generated from the GUI.
 This could be used for example to make Table Tennis bookings if perhaps they were only available from 7 days in advance.

 ## Installation
 **GUI Install**
 1. Build the solution.
 2. Run the GUI project.
-3. Select Install Service.
+3. Select Install or Launch Service.
-4. The status of the service should now be displayed.
+4. The service should now be running and the status of the service should now be displayed if installed.

 **Manual Install of Service:**
 - Install the service with the following steps: